Tag: Andy Slaughter

 Andy Slaughter – 2016 Parliamentary Question to the Ministry of Justice

-To ask the Secretary of State for Justice, how much his Department has paid in legal fees in relation to criminal legal aid contracts.
+To ask the Secretary of State for Justice, what costs in each category of expenditure his Department incurred in relation to the proposed tender of criminal legal aid contracts.

 Mr Shailesh Vara